Our Comprehensive Guide To The 7 Types Of Acne: Causes + How To Treat Each

 How to treat it:

 - Chamomile: This botanical has been an age-old remedy for treating wounds and skin irritations5 in traditional medicine, and its anti-inflammatory properties may help dial down the painful swelling.
-"When used in topical skin care products, chamomile can help calm and soothe the skin," board-certified dermatologist Joyce Park, M.D., tells mbg.
+"When used in topical skin care products, chamomile can help calm and soothe the skin," board-certified dermatologist Joyce Park, M.D.,tells mbg.

 - Retinol: We've already discussed retinol's ability to prevent pesky breakouts, but it can also help decrease acne scarring as well (and because the inflammation is so deep, cysts are more prone to scarring).
 In addition to exfoliating dead skin cells, retinoid blocks the activity of enzymes6 behind melanin synthesis, resulting in a more even skin tone.
+But do note, retinol can cause a "purge" of your clogged pores—so it may look worse before it gets better.

 - See a derm: While at-home methods can help, they shouldn't be your only plan of action.
 At the end of the day, cystic acne should always be treated by a dermatologist, and the very worst thing you can do for cystic breakouts is to touch, squeeze, or try to pop the lesions.